Admission Criteria Include:

 - Business-related degree or significant coursework in business preferred, but not required

 - TOEFL or IELTS test scores for international applicants

 - Two letters of recommendation

 An earned undergraduate degree from an accredited institution is required to be considered for admission to the MIB program.
-A degree in international business or significant coursework in international business is preferred (exceptions made for students applying to the Double-Degree program with Koc University or Shanghai Jiao Tong University).
 Graduate course work, whether degree has been fully completed or not, will also be taken into consideration.
 Transcripts from all institutions attended must be submitted to the Darla Moore School of Business.

 You can attach unofficial transcripts to your online application for the review process.
 Transcripts are required from every institution attended for course credit, even if a degree was not awarded.
 Official transcripts are required for enrollment and must be sent before the end of your first term to continue in the program.
 Documentation includes grade sheets, a statement of degree(s) awarded and the date each degree was conferred.
 International universities often have separate grade sheets and certificates showing proof of degree.

 Electronic Transcript Service (Clearinghouse, EScript, Parchment):